briwa/vue-flowter/README.md

 ## TODO
 This component is not complete.
 Several things before the first major release:
+- [ ] Ability to connect a node to itself
-- [ ] Ability to edit the nodes and the edges (and export the edited flowchart to JSON)
+- [ ] Ability to edit the nodes and the edges
 - [ ] Multiple types of the nodes
 - [ ] Ability to customize the color of the nodes/edges/texts
-- [ ] Nodes' text should fit the container
+- [x] Nodes' text should fit the container
-- [x] Ability to add text to an edge
+- [x] Ability to add a text to an edge
 - [ ] Ability to point a node to an edge
-- [ ] Ability to connect a node to itself
+- [ ] Annotate props/getters/methods, remove the ones on this README and move it to Typedoc

 ## Hats off
 - [Vue CLI](https://cli.vuejs.org/) for the quick, hassle-free setup.